mattyoung101/omicron/README.md

 For more information about our gameplay features and hardware, you should consult Omicron's team poster and/or website.

-### Important notice about IDF version
-Due to the fact that we sync the file `sdkconfig`, it's important that you use the exact same IDF version that we do, to avoid merge conflicts.
-This project currently uses the **[v3.3 release branch](https://github.com/espressif/esp-idf/tree/release/v3.3) version** (i.e. the latest commit on origin/release/v3.3).

-Please visit [the docs](https://docs.espressif.com/projects/esp-idf/en/latest/versions.html) for more information about IDF versions.
+### Team history and current members
+**TODO and list members**

 ## Directory structure
 - .vscode: VSCode settings, mainly spellchecking.
 In order to create `c_cpp_properties.json` for the C/C++ extension (which is not synced on Git), please see `docs/c_properties_template.txt`.
-- components: contains libraries, see below for links and licenses
+- components: contains ESP32 libraries, see below for links and licenses
-- docs: contains various bits of documentation, templates, etc
+- docs: contains various bits of documentation, templates, etc for ESP32 project
 - main: contains the main code that runs on the master and slave ESP32
+- omicam: contains our advanced custom camera running on a Raspberry Pi Compute Module 3+, please see the README inside
+- omicontrol: contains our custom remote debug/management app for the robot and camera, see the README inside for more info
-- openmv: contains the code that runs on our camera, the OpenMV H7
+- openmv: contains the legacy camera code that used to run on our old OpenMV H7, now replaced by the custom Omicam.
+Scheduled for removal soon.
 - scripts: contains various Python scripts for generating code and simple debugging
     - midis: contains MIDI files to be converted and played on the robot
 - Teensy: contains PlatformIO project for Teensy slave